IMA Life S.r.l

-IMA Life S.r.l (previously known as IMA Edwards, Libra and BOC Edwards Pharmaceutical Systems) is one of the few companies which are prominent in the manufacturing of freeze dryers especially for the pharmaceutical and biotechnological companies, aseptic processing and filling solutions.
+IMA Life (previously known as IMA Edwards, Libra and BOC Edwards Pharmaceutical Systems) is one of the few companies which are prominent in the manufacturing of freeze dryers especially for the pharmaceutical and biotechnological companies, aseptic processing and filling solutions.
 It was previously owned by the BOC Group and then the Linde Group until recently when it was bought by the IMA Group based in Italy.

 Products

 IMA Life's production range includes machines for vial washing and sterilising, filling and stoppering machines for aseptic environments, filling and closing machines for pharmaceuticals, microdosing machines for aseptic powder filling, labellers, blowing machines, depackers and tray loaders.

 IMA Life also offers freeze-drying technology: industrial, pilot and laboratory freeze dryers.

 IMA Life designs, manufactures, installs and services integrated systems predominantly for the pharmaceutical primary packaging market.
 It has been in the market of freeze dryer manufacturing for more than 50 years.
 It specializes in the production of industrial freeze dryers (lyophilizers)and fully automated loading & unloading systems.